rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 	<img src="https://user-images.githubusercontent.com/60898339/222562706-52bb9830-d476-48ca-bc31-5627d09f347b.png" width=25% height=25%>
 </div>

-3. Open the .env file and type 'APIKEY=' and then paste your API key you made before right after the = symbol It should be the only thing in the file and be placed on the first line with no spaces.
+3. Open the .env file and type 'APIKEY=' and then paste your API key ([get it here](https://console.cloud.google.com/apis/credentials)) you made before right after the = symbol
+	It should be the only thing in the file and be placed on the first line with no spaces.
 	And it will look something like this (the key listed here is random keyboard mashing):